Bad Beat Tip #4: Regain Your Focus After Bad Beats in Poker

 This worked well for me, and that simple yet refreshing action helped regain my attention.

-But I’m always looking to push the envelope and creative ways to take my focus and mental game to the next level.
+But I’m always looking to push the envelope and creative ways to take my focus and mental game to the next level to really solve the problem of how to overcome bad beats in poker.

 Nearly ten years ago, I was introduced to essential oils by a mentor of mine who swore by them.
 She said it helped her relax and calm down in times of stress and helped her focus when she needed to crush a project.
 She suggested I give them a try to help give me an edge in poker.